cykerway/complete-alias/README.md

     -   newline (`\n`):

-        we do not allow alias body to contain the newline character; this limits the cases to consider and makes smaller, faster code; if your alias goes more than 80 characters, consider making it a function;
+        we do not allow alias body to contain the newline character; this limits the cases to consider and makes smaller, faster code; we treat a newline as a word breaker in the outmost scope, but you better not rely on this;

     -   backquote (`` ` ``):